addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 ![](img/webmvcflow_bacic.png)

 The Server receives an HTTP request and routes it through a single entry point.
-At that entry point, the Front Controller analyzes the request and based on it invokes an Action of the appropriate Controller.
+At that entry point, the Front Controller analyzes the request and, based on it, invokes an Action of the appropriate Controller.
 This process is called routing.
 The Action Model is asked to return and/or save submitted data.
 The Model communicates with the data source (e.g., database or API).
 Once the Model completes its work it returns data to the Controller which then loads the appropriate View.
 The View executes presentation logic (loops through articles and prints titles, content, etc.) using the supplied data.
 In the end, an HTTP response is returned to the browser.

 ### Client-Side MVC & Single Page Apps